 Gentile has held a variety of strategic roles at ESPN, giving her a unique purview.
-Prior to becoming the SVP of Marketing, she served as SVP, Business Operations and Content Strategy, a role that included oversight of the business operations of the Content group and strategy development.
+Prior to becoming the SVP of Marketing & Social Media, she served as SVP, Business Operations and Content Strategy, a role that included oversight of the business operations of the Content group and strategy development.
 Simultaneously, she continued to lead espnW and Women’s Initiatives at ESPN.
 She was promoted to senior vice president, espnW and Women’s Initiatives in November 2015.

 Gentile was instrumental in launching espnW, ESPN’s first dedicated business built to serve women, which debuted in December 2010. espnW is now a multimedia business encompassing digital, social, television, films, mentorship programs and events such as The espnW: Women + Sports Summit.

 Prior to researching and launching espnW, Gentile served as Vice President, Chief of Staff at ESPN.
 In that role, she worked directly with George Bodenheimer, President, ESPN, Inc. and ABC Sports, on all aspects of the division’s business.
-She started at ESPN in the consumer marketing department, where she was responsible for driving the marketing direction for properties including the NFL, SportsCenter, the NHL as well as ESPN25, ESPN’s year-long 25th anniversary campaign.
+She joined ESPN in the consumer marketing department in January 2003, where she was responsible for driving the marketing direction for properties including the NFL, SportsCenter, the NHL as well as ESPN25, ESPN’s year-long 25th anniversary campaign.

-Gentile was named to the Forbes “Most Powerful Women in U.S. Sports” list in 2018, ranked No. 22.
-In 2017, Gentile was named one of the 2017 Multichannel News Wonder Women, and in 2016 was named a Women in Cable Television (WICT) “Woman to Watch.”
+Gentile currently serves as a member of the Women in Cable Telecommunications (WICT) 2021 Global Board of Directors.
+She was named to the Forbes “Most Powerful Women in U.S. Sports” list in 2018, ranked No. 22.
+In 2017, Gentile was named one of the 2017 Multichannel News Wonder Women, and in 2016 was named a WICT “Woman to Watch.”
 In November 2014, she was one of 17 participants in the inaugural Women in Sports and Events (WISE) and Tuck Executive Education at Dartmouth’s Executive Leadership Institute, a program created specifically for the advancement and retention of female executives in the sports industry.
 In April 2013, Gentile received the Advertising Women of NY Changing the Game Paradigm Shift Award and WICT’s Signature Accolade for espnW’s Global Sports Mentoring Program.
 Gentile was named to the Women’s Sports Foundation Advisory Panel.
 Gentile was a fellow of WICT’s Betsy Magness Leadership Institute Class XVII, and was named to Street and Smith’s Sports Business Journal Forty Under 40 Class of 2012 and an SBJ Game-Changer.Also in 2012, she was appointed to the U.S. Department of State’s Council to Empower Women and Girls Through Sports, developed by former Secretary of State Hillary Rodham Clinton.

 She honed her marketing and advertising skills as a senior partner, management supervisor at Ogilvy & Mather Worldwide.
 Her team led the development of IBM’s e-business infrastructure campaign that earned the 2002 GRAND EFFIE for advertising effectiveness, a first in Ogilvy & Mather’s history.